TomBener/uni-logo/README.md

-# SCU-LOGO
+# Uni-Logo

-Vector logos drawn by TikZ of SCU.
+Vector logos drawn by TikZ of SCU and ZJU.
+Feel free to use them.